JHG777000/Vortex/README.md

 —RKTasks—

 RKTasks, a thread pool library.
-Uses pthreads(for now) as a backend.
+Uses tinycthread as a backend.

 —Possible Future Features: